Eyes On The Prize

 Common Kestrel (Falco Tinnunculus)

-High above the rolling hills, a kestrel hangs almost motionless in the open sky.
-The clouds gather and drift around it, heavy with movement and uncertainty, yet the bird barely seems to move.
-Its attention is fixed on something far below.
+High above the rolling hills, a majestic hunter hovers in the open sky.
+The clouds gather and shift around it, heavy with movement and uncertainty.
+But the bird does not waver.
+Its attention is fixed on a single point below.

-Life rarely unfolds under perfect skies either.
-There are always shifting circumstances, unexpected challenges, and moments when the horizon darkens.
-We don’t get to choose the weather, but we do get to choose our stance.
+Life moves in seasons, bright days, dark days, and everything in between.
+The question of life is never, “Will there be challenges?”
+The question is always, “How will I respond to the challenges when they come?”
+We don’t get to choose the weather.
+But we do get to choose our stance.
 When we cling to resistance, we exhaust ourselves fighting what we cannot control.
 But when we anchor ourselves in the present moment, we create the space to respond rather than react.

 EYES ON THE PRIZE